Primary Navigation Mobile

 No bargain car list would be complete without a Dacia, and the all-new Duster is a bobby-dazzler of a finance deal.
 The Duster builds on the success of the old one, adding some extra technology and new styling without massively jacking up the price or sacrificing practicality.

-Leasing rates for the Duster are spectacular at the moment.
+Finance rates for the Duster are spectacular at the moment.
 A top-of-the-line Duster can be financed for £153 per month, which includes luxuries like heated seats and a faux leather interior.
 If you don't mind an austere example, it could cost you less than £100 per month.
-Where else in 2025 could you find such a deal?
+Duster not big enough?
+The order books for all-new Dacia Bigster are now open and just as temptingly cheap.

 To find out more, read our full Dacia Duster review